embeddedt/ArchaicFix/README.md

 * TheMasterCaver, for writing very informative posts on several vanilla issues.
 * makamys, for their assistance with the occlusion culling tweak and various other fixes.
 * LoliASM/Rongmario
+* MemoryLeakFix, for the Mixin cache clearing code.
+This is backported with credit since the mod is unlikely to be ported to 1.7.10.
 * Countless other individuals on the Mojang bug tracker who took the time to document the reasons for bugs in the game.

 ## Requirements